Peer Coaching Program: Get Trained and Volunteer with Us

 What does coaching involve?

 Completing our training is the first step to becoming a peer coach.
-After completing the 12-week training, participants will apply to become volunteers with the Partnership.
+Afterward, participants will apply to become volunteers with the Partnership.
 Our team carefully reviews applications, considering performance and engagement throughout the training, to determine eligibility and fitness for a coaching role.

 Those selected to become peer coaches must meet the following commitments: